Saeedshafie/Portal/README.md

 The Only defined User in this Project is the Admin , User : admin , Password : 12345678
 The users that you Create will be Stored in the text files , do not try to change the text files out side the program
 Last important point : The program Do not Contain Any Comments Or JavaDoc at the moment
+++ This Project Was Written in Apache Netbeans 12.2 IDE.